UoY-RoboStar/NFM2025/RoboChart2IsaCircus/README (2).md

 # RoboChart to IsaCircus Transformation

-## This folder contains the implementation of the transformation from RoboChart to IsaCircus.
+## This project contains the implementation of the transformation from RoboChart to IsaCircus.
 It has two steps:
 ### RoboChart to Circus by model-to-model transformation
 ### Circus to IsaCircus by model-to-text transformation